 This section evaluates the practicability of taking additional action to minimize bycatch and bycatch mortality using the ten factors provided at 50 CFR section 600.350(d)(3)(i).
-In summary, revising the process to determine ACLs for red snapper proposed in this temporary measure through emergency action has the potential to affect bycatch of red snapper during a limited opening of the recreational and commercial sectors as some bycatch is turned into retained catch.
+In summary, revising the process to determine ACLs for red snapper proposed has the potential to affect bycatch of red snapper during a limited opening of the recreational and commercial sectors as some bycatch is turned into retained catch.
 As summarized in Section 1.3 of this BPA, the action is not expected to result in significant changes in bycatch of red snapper.
-In addition, the Council, NMFS, and the SEFSC have implemented, and plan to implement numerous management measures and reporting requirements that have improved, or are likely to improve monitoring efforts of discards and discard mortality.
+In addition, the

+Council, NMFS, and the SEFSC have implemented, and plan to implement numerous management measures and reporting requirements that have improved, or are likely to improve monitoring efforts of discards and discard mortality.